Mahdiqoo/Ai-Matrix-Solver/Benchmark.md

 **Summary**

 This file collects the benchmark results for the Ai-Matrix-Solver across multiple model presets (Flash, Balanced, Accurate, Extreme, Real).
 All runs use **batch size = 1024**.
-Times are wall-clock per batch (milliseconds) and throughput is reported as systems/s (1024 systems per batch divided by time).
+Times are wall-clock per batch (milliseconds) and throughput is reported as systems/s (1024 systems per batch divided by time). all benchmark results achieved with google colab NVIDIA Tesla T4 gpu.

 **Columns / units**